AI Development Encounters Bottleneck, Giving Humanity a Breather

 Guo Jun, president of The Epoch Times’ Hong Kong edition, said that while the militarization of AI, particularly its use in controlling nuclear weapons, is a critical concern, AI’s impact reaches far beyond militaristic applications.

-She cited an alarming instance where a Swiss laboratory employed a regular computer and AI technology to command the AI to identify chemical structures potentially toxic to humanity.
+She cited an alarming instance in which a Swiss laboratory employed a regular computer and AI technology to command the AI to identify chemical structures potentially toxic to humanity.
 Within six hours, the AI model generated more than 40,000 new toxic molecules, a discovery that both astonished and terrified the scientists.
 This scenario raises a global alarm—what if such technology falls into the wrong hands?

 “[Moreover,] AI’s capability for deep fakes extends to forging documents, voices, and images, challenging the age-old belief that ‘seeing is believing.’
-This foundational principle of human understanding and knowledge is now under threat in an era where the authenticity of what we see is increasingly questionable,” Ms. Guo said.
+This foundational principle of human understanding and knowledge is now under threat in an era where the authenticity of what we see is increasingly questionable,” Guo said.

 “Human civilization has evolved through various information flow models—from spoken language to writing, and from print to digital media.
 These methods of information transmission have profoundly shaped our civilization.
 However, AI’s advancement is drastically altering the creation and dissemination of information, presenting a significant shock to traditional ways of human civilization.”